-The Leadership Immersion Institute (LII) is the multi-day opening seminar that serves as the opening event of the NPMCP.
+The Leadership Immersion Institute (LII) is the two-day seminar that serves as the opening event of the NPMCP.
 The workshop components of the LII focus on using NAESP’s Leading Learning Communities: *Standards for What Principals Should Know and Be Able To Do, Second Edition. (*Will be referred to as LLC Standards for the purpose of clarification.)

 The LII is comprised of the following six modules:

 - Mentoring New School Leaders: A Journey of Discovery

 - Leading in A Culture of Change: Leadership Standards at Work